Randall W. Williams, MD, FACOG, Director

 (573) 751-6001, Debbie Mebruer, Executive Assistant

-The divisions of Administration, Community and Public Health, Regulation and Licensure, and Senior and Disability Services; State Public Health Laboratory, Office of Human Resources, Public Information, General Counsel, Governmental Policy and Legislation report to the director and deputy department director.
+The divisions of Administration, Community and Public Health, Regulation and Licensure, and Senior and Disability Services; State Public Health Laboratory, Offices of Public Information, General Counsel, Governmental Policy and Legislation report to the director.

 A State Board of Health and State Board of Senior Services advise the director regarding the priorities, policies and programs of the department and review rules promulgated by the department.
 The boards each consist of seven members appointed by the Governor, with the advice and consent of the Missouri Senate.